MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-premium-features.md

 The enhanced compute engine in Power BI enables Power BI Premium subscribers to use their capacity to optimize the use of dataflows.
 Using the enhanced compute engine provides the following advantages:

-* Drastically reduces the refresh time required for long-running ETL steps over computed entities, such as performing *joins*, *distinct*, *filters,* and *group by*.
+* Drastically reduces the refresh time required for long-running ETL (extract, transform, load) steps over computed entities, such as performing *joins*, *distinct*, *filters,* and *group by*.
 * Performs DirectQuery queries over entities.

 > [!NOTE]
 >
 > * The validation and refresh processes inform dataflows of the model schema.
-To set the schema of the tables yourself, use the PowerQuery Editor and set data types.
+To set the schema of the tables yourself, use the Power Query Editor and set data types.
 > * This feature is available on all Power BI clusters except WABI-INDIA-CENTRAL-A-PRIMARY

 ### Enable the enhanced compute engine